chidiwilliams/buzz/README.md

 brew install --cask buzz
 ```

+Or, download and run the `Buzz-x.y.z.dmg` file.

 ### Windows

-- Download and run the `Buzz-x.y.z.exe` file.
+Download and run the `Buzz-x.y.z.exe` file.

 ## How to use